Cyfrin/moccasin/docs/source/quickstart.rst

         ├── conftest.py
         └── test_counter.py

-This is a minimal project structure that `gaboon` creates.
+This is a minimal project structure that `moccasin` creates.

 - `README.md` is a markdown file that you can use to describe your project.
-- `gaboon.toml` is a configuration file that `gaboon` uses to manage the project.
+- `moccasin.toml` is a configuration file that `moccasin` uses to manage the project.
 - `script` is a directory that contains scripts that you can use to deploy your project.
 - `src` is a directory that contains your vyper smart contracts.
 - `tests` is a directory that contains your tests.